JoFrost/tar-rs-sgx/README.md

 [Documentation](https://docs.rs/tar)

-A tar archive reading/writing library for Rustm, adapted for Rust SGX, for the enclave part.
+A tar archive reading/writing library for Rust, adapted for Rust SGX (version 1.1.3), for the enclave part.
+The whole library has been ported, but some functions had to be removed due to how SGX works (anything related to filesystem has been disabled).

 [Original github repo](https://github.com/alexcrichton/tar-rs)

 [Rust SGX SDK](https://github.com/apache/incubator-teaclave-sgx-sdk)

 ```toml
 # Cargo.toml